Home » How To Clean Your Bathroom Quickly and Effectively

 I have never really been a clean freak, but I like things to be clean.
 As a result, I clean my bathtub and shower daily.

 I use a mixture of warm water, dish soap, and bleach.
-It is important to use regular old, non-concentrated dish soap, or you could end up damaging whatever surface you are cleaning.
+Regular old, non-concentrated dish soap is essential, or you could damage whatever surface you clean.

-This method works well on the ceramic tile as well as fiberglass tubs and showers.
+This method works well on ceramic tile, fiberglass tubs, and showers.
 However, it does not work as well on plastic.

 If you have a Terrazzo shower floor, you can follow the instructions in How To Clean A Terrazzo Shower Floor.